 The Brampton Appeal Tribunal operates under the authority of the Statutory Powers and Procedure Act.
-The Tribunal hears appeals from the decisions of the License Issuer and the Poundkeeper that carry right of appeal to the Tribunal, as set out in the Licensing By-law 1-2002, the Mobile Licensing By-law 67-2014, the Business Licensing By-law 332-2013, the Dog By-law 250-2005, and the Animal Control By-law 261-93.
+The Tribunal hears appeals from the decisions of the License Issuer and the Pound keeper that carry right of appeal to the Tribunal, as set out in the Mobile Licensing By-law (67-2014, as amended) and the Dog By-law (250-2005, as amended).

 Licensing By-Law Appeals: